pbklink/motif-core/etc/motif-core.api.md

     UndisclosedPrefix = "U";
 }

+// Warning: (ae-forgotten-export) The symbol "HeaderCellPainter" needs to be exported by the entry point public-api.d.ts
 // Warning: (ae-missing-release-tag) "TextHeaderCellPainter" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 // Warning: (ae-missing-release-tag) "TextHeaderCellPainter" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export class TextHeaderCellPainter extends StandardCellPainter<AdaptedRevgridBehavioredGridSettings, AdaptedRevgridBehavioredColumnSettings, GridField> {
+export class TextHeaderCellPainter extends HeaderCellPainter {
     constructor(settingsService: SettingsService, grid: AdaptedRevgrid, dataServer: DataServer<GridField>);
     // (undocumented)
     paint(cell: DatalessViewCell<AdaptedRevgridBehavioredColumnSettings, GridField>, _prefillColor: string | undefined): number | undefined;